 Installation Guide#

 TomoPhantom consists of two parts: C-library that is build as a shared object using Cmake and Ctypes bindings and pure Python part that can be installed separately.
-Bellow we provide various recipes how software can be installed.
-We recommend to use TomoPhantom in Python as Matlab is not maintained at the moment.

 Python#